crizk-crizk/readme-generator/README.md

 These are all the amazing contributors in this project: Carolina.

-If you'd like to contribute, Make a pull request
+If you'd like to contribute, make a pull request

 ## Tests
 There are no tests in this application.

 ## Questions
 * Find me on [GitHub](https://github.com/crizk-crizk)
-* Emmail me at carolinarizk@gmail.com
+* Email me at carolinarizk@gmail.com